T3-InfoSec/great-wall-dart/docs/index.md

 <!-- Contributing -->
 ## Contributing
-If you'd like to contribute to GreatWall development, please read first our [contributing guide](./.github/CONTRIBUTING.md).
+If you'd like to contribute to `GreatWall - Dart` development, please read first our [contributing guide](./.github/CONTRIBUTING.md).

-If you experience problems with GreatWall, you can contribute by [log them on GitHub](https://github.com/Yuri-SVB/Great_Wall/issues).
-If you want to contribute in code, please fork the code and submit a [pull request](https://github.com/Yuri-SVB/Great_Wall/pulls) in new branch.
+If you experience problems with `GreatWall - Dart`, you can contribute by [log them on GitHub](https://github.com/T3-InfoSec/great-wall-dart/issues).
+If you want to contribute in code, please fork the code and submit a [pull request](https://github.com/T3-InfoSec/great-wall-dart/pulls) in new branch.